Relintai/pandemonium_engine_docs/tutorials/shaders/shader_reference/shading_language.md

 | **Transform2D** | **mat4**  |
 +-----------------+-----------+

+Note:
-.. note:: Be careful when setting shader uniforms from GDScript, no error will be thrown if the
+ Be careful when setting shader uniforms from GDScript, no error will be thrown if the
           type does not match.
 Your shader will just exhibit undefined behavior.

 Uniforms can also be assigned default values: